-Complete the following steps to start the SCSISelect Utility program:
+Complete the following steps to start the LSI Logic setup utility program:

-- 1. Turn on the server. - 2.
-When the prompt <<< Press <CTRL> for SCSISelect Utility! >>> appears, press Ctrl+A. If you have set an administrator password, you are prompted to type the password. - 3.
-Use the arrow keys to select the channel for which you want to change settings, and press Enter. - 4.
-When the prompt Would you like to configure the SCSI controller, or run the SCSI Disk Utilities? appears, make your selection and press Enter.
+- 1. Turn on the server and watch the monitor screen. - 2.
+When the message <<< Press <CTRL><C> to start LSI Logic setup utility >>> appears, press Ctrl+C. If an administrator password has been set, you are prompted to type the password. - 3.
+Use the arrow keys to select a controller (channel) from the list of adapters; then, press Enter. - 4.
+Follow the instructions on the screen to change the settings of the selected items; then, press Enter.
+If you select Device Properties or Mirroring Properties, additional screens are displayed.